ranjithwingrider/openebs-docs/docs/minio.md

 <br>

 1. Identify the installation method for MinIO
-2. Install openebs
+2. Install OpenEBS
 3. Select OpenEBS storage engine
 4. Create a new StorageClass or use default StorageClass based on the storage engine
 5. Launch MinIO application by using the corresponding StorageClass

 <h3><a class="anchor" aria-hidden="true" id="install-openebs"></a>Identify the installation method for MinIO</h3>

-MinIO can be installed in 2 approaches:
+MinIO can be installed by following the below two options:

 - Standalone mode

-  This will install one single application which is a `Deployment` kind.
+  This method installs one single application, which is a Deployment kind.
 In standalone mode, MinIO will not maintain the data replication at the application level.
-So if a user need replication at storage level, then user need to identify the OpenEBS storage engine which supports storage level replication.
+Therefore if a user needs replication at the storage level, then the user needs to identify the OpenEBS storage engine, which supports storage level replication.

 - Distributed mode

-  MinIO can do the replication by itself in distributed mode.
-This will install Minio application which is a `StatefulSet` kind.
-It requires a minimum of 4 Nodes to setup MinIO in distributed mode.
-A distributed MinIO setup with 'n' number of disks/storage will have your data safe as long as `n/2` or more disks/storage are online.
-User should maintain a minimum  `(n/2 + 1)` disks/storage to create new objects.
-So based on the requirement, user can choose the appropriate OpenEBS storage engine to run MinIO i distributed mode.
+  MinIO can provide the replication of data by itself in distributed mode.
+This method installs MinIO application, which is a StatefulSet kind.
+It requires a minimum of four (4) nodes to setup MinIO in distributed mode.
+A distributed MinIO setup with 'n' number of disks/storage has your data safe as long as n/2 or more disks/storage are online.
+Users should maintain a minimum (n/2 + 1) disks/storage to create new objects.
+So based on the requirement, the user can choose the appropriate OpenEBS storage engine to run MinIO in distributed mode.

-For more information on installation, see Minio [documentation](https://github.com/helm/charts/tree/master/stable/minio).
+For more information on installation, see MinIO [documentation](https://github.com/helm/charts/tree/master/stable/minio).

 <h3><a class="anchor" aria-hidden="true" id="install-openebs"></a>Install OpenEBS</h3>

-If OpenEBS is not installed in your K8s cluster, this can be done from [here](https://docs.openebs.io/docs/next/installation.html).
-If OpenEBS is already installed, go to the next step.
+If OpenEBS is not installed in your Kubernetes cluster, this can be done following the installation instructions [here](https://docs.openebs.io/docs/next/installation.html).
+If OpenEBS is already installed, skip to the next step.

 <h3><a class="anchor" aria-hidden="true" id="install-openebs"></a>Select OpenEBS storage engine </h3>

-Choosing a storage engine depends completely on the application workload as well as it's current and future growth in capacity and/or performance.
-More details of the storage engines can be found [here](https://docs.openebs.io/docs/next/casengines.html#when-to-choose-which-cas-engine).
+Choosing a storage engine depends entirely on the application workload as well as it's current and future growth in capacity and/or performance.
+Additional details of the storage engines can be found [here](https://docs.openebs.io/docs/next/casengines.html#when-to-choose-which-cas-engine).
 You can refer to one of the storage engine sections below based on your selection.

 - [Local PV](https://docs.openebs.io/docs/next/localpv.html)
 - [cStor](https://docs.openebs.io/docs/next/cstor.html)
 - [Jiva](https://docs.openebs.io/docs/next/jiva.html)

-The following is a quick summary of choosing a storage engine for MinIO:
+The following is a quick summary of considerations choosing a storage engine for MinIO:

-- If user need more performance and does not require replication at storage level, choose **Local PV**.
-If Local PV device based StorageClass has been used, then, only one MinIO application on the Node can be consumed.
-If it is Local PV hostpath based StorageClass, then other than MinIO, some more applciation can be provisioned on the hostpath.
+- If the use-case requires higher performance and does not require replication at the storage level, then OpenEBS **Local PV** is the recommended storage engine.
+If Local PV device-based StorageClass is used, then only one MinIO application on the Node can be consumed.
+If it is Local PV hostpath-based StorageClass, then other than MinIO, other applications can be provisioned on the same hostpath location.

-- If user need storage level replication and application is not taking replication by itself, but more reqruiement on Day 2 Operations such that snapshot & clone, volume & storage pool capacity expansion, scale up / scale down of volume replicas, etc, then **cStor** can be chosen.
-If MinIO is running in distributed mode and requires medium performance but requires Day 2 operations, then cStor with Single replica of Volume can be chosen.
+- If the use-case requires storage level replication, Day 2 Operations such that snapshot & clone, volume & storage pool capacity expansion, scaling up / scaling down of volume replicas, then **cStor** is the recommended storage engine.
+If MinIO is running in distributed mode and requires medium performance but requires Day 2 operations, then cStor with Single replica of volume can be used.

-- If user is having small workload running on the cluster, uses very small capacity requriement and application is not taking replication by itself, then **Jiva** can be chosen.
+- If the use-case is a small workload running on the cluster, has a small capacity requirement, and the application is not taking replication by itself, then **Jiva** is recommended.

-<h3><a class="anchor" aria-hidden="true" id="install-openebs"></a>Create a new StorageClass or use default StorageClass</h3>
+<h3><a class="anchor" aria-hidden="true" id="install-openebs"></a>Create a new StorageClass or use the default StorageClass</h3>

-Based on the OpenEBS storage engine chosen, user have to create a Storage Class with required storage policies on it or they can use default StorageClass created as part of OpenEBS installation.
-For example, if selected OpenEBS storage engine is cStor and MinIO deploying in distributed mode, user can create a cStor storage pool on each of the 4 Nodes and then use the corresponding `StoragePoolClaim` name in the StorageClass with replicaCount as `1`.
+Based on the OpenEBS storage engine selection, the user has to create a Storage Class with required storage policies on it, or they can use the default StorageClass created as part of OpenEBS installation.
+For example, if the selected OpenEBS storage engine is cStor and MinIO deploying in distributed mode, the user can create a cStor storage pool on each of the four (4) nodes and then use the corresponding `StoragePoolClaim` name in the StorageClass with replicaCount as `1`.

-The steps for the creation of StorageClass can be found from below.
+The steps for the creation of StorageClass can be found below:

 - [cStor](https://docs.openebs.io/docs/next/ugcstor.html#creating-cStor-storage-class)
 - [Local PV hostpath](https://docs.openebs.io/docs/next/localpv.html#openebs-localpv-hostpath), [Local PV device](https://docs.openebs.io/docs/next/localpv.html#openebs-localpv-device), [Local PV with Customized hostpath](https://docs.openebs.io/docs/next/uglocalpv.html#using-storageclass)